TheEmpathyLab/empathydecathlon.github.io/_posts/2015-07-11-announcing-pixyll-version-2.md

 categories: jekyll introduction
 ---

-First off, **thank you** for taking the time to check out Empathy Lab.
+First off, **thank you** for taking the time to check out The Empathy Lab.
 This "lab" is in its infancy, thus, there isn't much to say about it.
 It got named, was given a Twitter account, and is being taught to listen and be kind.
 What can be shared is Empathy Lab's founding hypothesis.
-I believe that we don't know enough about each other.
-Through my personal
+I believe that we don't know enough about each other and this lack of knowledge leads us to make bad generalizations about others.
+With more knowledge and understanding about **real** people outside of our individual bubbles, the divisions that we currently face will start to break down.

 - I am going to gather stories from people by talking directly with them (in-person or video).
 - I am going to attempt create individual stories in a way that gives readers a view into the lives of other people.